-The Canada Nature Fund and the Georgian Bay Land Trust announced the completion of a conservation easement agreement to protect 5,400 acres of wilderness on the eastern coast of Georgian Bay on April 24, according to a news release from the trust.
+The Canada Nature Fund and the Georgian Bay Land Trust announced the completion of a conservation easement agreement to protect 5,400 acres of wilderness on the eastern coast of Georgian Bay on April 24.

 “This project enshrines the largest private landholding on the eastern Georgian Bay coast as a permanent sanctuary for nature,” said Bill Lougheed, executive director of the Georgian Bay Land Trust.
 “It protects the aquatic and terrestrial habitats of one of the most diverse and ecologically intact places on the coast.”